tus/tusd/README.md

     	Number of seconds to wait before retrying each retry (default 1) -hooks-http-retry int
-    	Number of times to retry on a 500 or network timeout (default 3) -host string
+    	Number of times to retry on a 500 or network timeout (default 3) -hooks-plugin string
+    	Path to a Go plugin for loading hook functions (only supported on Linux and macOS; highly EXPERIMENTAL and may BREAK in the future)
+  -hooks-stop-code int
+    	Return code from post-receive hook which causes tusd to stop and delete the current upload.
+A zero value means that no uploads will be stopped
+  -host string
     	Host to bind HTTP server to (default "0.0.0.0") -max-size int